 Click Save, then Edit the new mailbox configure additional settings such as Custom Attributes and mailbox delegation.

-Select the staff or security groups that should have full access to read and manage the mailbox, and the staff or groups that should be allowed to “Send-As” the shared mailbox.
+Select the staff or security groups that should have full access to read and manage the mailbox and the staff or groups that should be allowed to “Send-As” the shared mailbox.
 Only mail enabled security groups will be available for permissions.